 UPDATE

-After having used these Pack-It Cubes for three years, they're still going strong and look as new.
+After having used my EagleCreek cubes for nine (!) years, they're still going strong and look as good as new.
 Needless to say, I can still highly recommend them.

 Heather says